What Is an Authorized User on a Credit Card?

-An authorized user on a credit card is a person who is added to a credit card account by the primary cardholder for convenience and credit-building purposes.
-Once they’re added, authorized users can get their own credit card with their name on it, and they have access to the primary cardholder’s credit line.
-It’s common for parents, employers and couples to add authorized users to their credit card accounts, giving authorized users the ability to make purchases without assuming payment liability or having to qualify for their own cards.
+An authorized user on a credit card is a person who is allowed to use someone’s else credit card account to make purchases.
+Authorized users can get their own credit card with their name on it, and they have access to the primary cardholder’s credit line, but authorized users are not responsible for making payments.

-This unique type of financial relationship has pros and cons as well as important implications for both parties’ credit standing.
-It’s worth familiarizing yourself with the ins and outs of authorized use before opening your financial life up to another party.
-Continue reading below to learn more.
+Ultimately, this unique type of financial relationship has pros and cons, as well as important implications for both parties’ credit standing.

 Who Can Be an Authorized User?

-You can make anyone an authorized user on a credit-card account and with little hassle.
+You can make anyone an authorized user on a credit-card account.
 All you need is the person’s name, date of birth and, in some cases, their Social Security number.
-There are no restrictions regarding the authorized user’s age.
+Most credit card issuers don’t have restrictions regarding the authorized user’s age.

 But just because you can add someone as an authorized user doesn’t mean you should.
 As the primary account holder, it is your credit score, reputation and money on the line.
 It’s therefore extremely important that you fully trust someone before making him or her an authorized user.